LesHall/Christmas-Ornament/README.md

 # Christmas-Ornament
 Holiday / Christmas ornament.

-A Christmas ornament to hang on thetree.
+A Christmas ornament to hang on the tree.